 Drop it Like it's Box

-The true power of Slugline's plain text documents materializes when you save your work to a Cloud service, such as Dropbox.
+The true power of Slugline's plain text documents becomes evident when you save your work to a cloud service, such as Dropbox.
 Not only does this enable collaboration with other writers — even those not using Slugline — but it also means that you can work on your screenplay anywhere, on any device, using any writing app.
 Of course, we recommend Slugline for iOS for the best experience!

 There are as many schools of thought about outlining as there are screenwriters.
 Slugline's integrated outlining tools are flexible enough for almost any approach.